Student Grievance Procedure

-In regards to internal investigations and disciplinary proceedings regarding Sexual Misconduct, the above-discussed standards shall apply.
+In regards to internal investigations and disciplinary proceedings regarding Sexual Harassment, the above-discussed standards shall apply.
 Moreover, a respondent, regardless of the extent to which he or she may be involved in such investigations and proceedings, may seek redress in other appropriate forums.
 No person shall be subject to retaliation by any member of the College community because of his or her involvement in the above-discussed internal investigations and proceedings or because that person has exercised his or her rights under any provision of Title IX or the SaVE Act.
 The College President, and/or designee, may enact additional procedures and regulations that may be necessary from time-to-time to ensure the SaVE Act is consistently adhered to by the College and its community.

 Former Students, Former Employees, or Third Parties